 Unpaid principal balance represents the contractual principal balance of the loan.

-We did not have any material commitments to lend additional money to borrowers whose loans were classified as risk loans at December 31, 2018.
+Other than those defined within this Note, we did not have any material commitments to lend additional money to borrowers whose loans were classified as risk loans at December 31, 2019.

 Troubled Debt Restructurings (TDRs)